 She expects up to 40 farms to be with Mendocino Generations by this time next year, and there’s also a waiting list for their services.
 The question is whether the relationships and information expunged from good farms is worth the headache of new farms that might prove to be challenging to work with.

-“I’m being a lot more picky,” Flowers said.
+“I’m being a lot more picky,” Rodriques said.

 Mendocino Generation provides much more than just cannabis business consulting and cultivation services; even if that’s what people need in the beginning and work their way to an independent state, many stay because of the camaraderie and community the network provides.

-“It’s a big support system, we really turn into a big family,” Flowers concludes, “We’re helping people through a couple of the hardest years of their lives, it really brings people closer together.”
+“It’s a big support system, we really turn into a big family,” Rodriques concludes, “We’re helping people through a couple of the hardest years of their lives, it really brings people closer together.”